 What to do if you witness or are subject to unacceptable behavior

 Please contact a us at firstname.lastname@example.org to describe the occurrence and it’s participants.

 Consequences of unacceptable behavior

 Those found to be engaging in unacceptable behavior will be asked to stop immediately, and are expected to comply.
-Depending on the severity of the behavior, and the need to protect participants’ safety, and to prevent interference of business, those who violate this policy may be expelled from any and all Groundhogg communities.
+Depending on the severity of the behavior, the need to protect participants’ safety, and to prevent interference of business, those who violate this policy may be expelled from any and all Groundhogg communities.
 This includes but is not limited to the following online properties:

 Attribution and license